Convex polygons in geometric triangulations: Counting algorithm

 The number of crossing-free structures (matchings, spanning trees, spanning cycles, triangulations) on a set of $n$ points in the plane is known to be exponential in $n$~\cite{DSST13,GNT00,RSW08,SS13,SSW12,SW06a}.
-It is a challenging problem to determine the number of configurations faster than listing all such configurations (\ie, count faster than enumerate).
-Exponential-time algorithms have been recently developed for triangulations~\cite{AS13}, planar graphs~\cite{RW11}, and matchings~\cite{Wet14} that count these structures exponentially faster than the number of structures.
-It is worth pointing out that counting (exactly) matchings, spanning trees, spanning cycles, and triangulations, can be done in polynomial time in non-trivial cases by a result of Alvarez~\etal~\cite{ABCR12}.
+It is a challenging problem to determine the number of configurations faster than listing all such configurations (\ie, count faster than enumerate)~\cite{ABRS15}.
+Exponential-time algorithms have been developed for triangulations~\cite{AS13}, planar graphs~\cite{RW11}, and matchings~\cite{Wet14} that count these structures exponentially faster than the number of structures.
+Recently, it has been shown that the number of triangulations on $n$ points in the plane can be counted in subexponential time~\cite{MM16}, and this result extends to counting noncrossing prefect matchings, spanning trees, spanning cycles, 3-regular graphs, and more.

-Given a planar straight-line graph $G$ with $n$ vertices, we show how to compute in polynomial time the number of convex polygons in $G$.
-In particular, convex polygons can be counted in polynomial time in a given triangulation.

-\begin{theorem} Given a planar straight-line graph $G$ with $n$ vertices, the number of convex polygons in $G$ can be computed in $O(n^4)$ time.
-The convex polygons can be enumerated in an additional $O(1)$-time per edge. \end{theorem}
+Here we show that given a plane straight-line graph $G$ with $n$ vertices (\eg, a triangulation), convex polygons in $G$ can be counted in polynomial time.

-\paragraph{Computing the number of convex polygons in a given graph.} Let $G=(V,E)$ be a planar straight line graph.
-For counting and enumerating convex cycles in $G$, we adapt a dynamic programming approach by Eppstein~\etal~\cite{EORW92}, originally developed for finding the subsets of an $n$-element point set in the plane in convex position optimizing various parameters, \eg, the area or the perimeter of the convex hull.
-The dynamic program relies on the following two observations: \begin{enumerate} \itemsep 1pt \item Introduce a canonical notation for the convex polygons in $G$.
-Assume, by rotating $G$ if necessary, that no two vertices have the same $x$- or $y$-coordinates.
-Order the vertices of $G$ by their $x$-coordinates.
-Now every convex polygon $\xi=(v_1,v_2,\ldots, v_t)$ can be labeled such that $v_1$ is the leftmost vertex, and the vertices are in counterclockwise order. \item Consider the triangle $(v_1,v_i,v_{i+1})$, for $1<i<t$, in the convex polygon $\xi=(v_1,v_2,\ldots, v_t)$.
-The triangle $\Delta{v_1 v_i v_{i+1}}$ decomposes $\xi$ into two convex arcs\footnote{A convex arc is a polygonal arc that lies on the boundary of a convex polygon.} $(v_1,\ldots , v_i)$ and $(v_{i+1},\ldots , v_t,v_1)$.
-The convex arc $(v_1,\ldots ,v_i)$ lies in the closed region $R(v_1,v_i,v_{i+1})$ on the right of the vertical line through $v_1$, and right of both directed lines $\overrightarrow{v_1v_i}$ and $\overrightarrow{v_{i+1} v_i}$ (Fig.~\ref{fig:dynamic}).
-Importantly, the region $R(v_1,v_i,v_{i+1})$ is defined in terms of only three vertices, irrespective of any interior vertices of the arc $(v_1,\ldots , v_i)$. \end{enumerate}
+\paragraph{Proof of Theorem~\ref{thm:algo}.} Let $G=(V,E)$ be a plane straight line graph.
+For counting and enumerating convex cycles (\ie, polygons) in $G$, we adapt a dynamic programming approach by Eppstein~\etal~\cite{EORW92}, originally developed for finding subsets in convex position of an $n$-element point set in the plane optimizing various parameters, \eg, the area or the perimeter of the convex hull.
+The dynamic program relies on the following observations: